rfaturriza/muslim_book/README.md

 - [✔] Audio recitations of Quranic verses.
 - [✔] User-friendly and responsive design.
 - [✔] Share your favorite verses with your friends on Instagram, WhatsApp, etc.
+- [✔] Setting for changing font size, font type, language, etc.
+- [✔] Light and Dark mode for more comfortable reading.
+- [✔] Display Quranic text with tajweed.
 - [In Progress] Display detail Shalat time in calendar/permonth.
-- [In Progress] Setting for changing font size, font type, language, etc.
-- [Upcoming] Light and Dark mode for more comfortable reading.
-- [Upcoming] Display Quranic text with tajweed.
-- [Upcoming] Localization more languages.
+- [In Progress] Localization more languages.

 ## Installation
 To run this Flutter project on your local machine, follow these steps: